 Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick?
-There are so many of them, and they have different features, so how do you even compare?
+What are the options out there?
+What features are available?

 Let me help you with that.
 In this article, I’d like to share the best e-wallets in Malaysia, as compared in their respective categories.

-What are the options out there?
-What are they good for?
-According to Fintech News Malaysia’s Fintech Map 2021 report, there are 38 active e-wallets registered in Malaysia.
-(Side note: there used to be more e-wallets in Malaysia – at one point I calculated over 50!
-I’m sure competition is tough because some of them have discontinued since)
+There used to be more e-wallets in Malaysia – at one point I calculated over 50!
+I’m sure competition is tough because some of them have discontinued since.

-I categorised these e-wallets under 7 categories, what they are best used for, and pick a favourite (or two) from each category.
+To make things easier, I have categorised popular e-wallets in Malaysia under 8 categories, according what they are best used for.
+I will then pick a favourite (or two) from each category.

 #1 – The Big Three